-Mix together the spectacular alpine heights and intricate fiordland scenery of the south island, with a taster of the north island's endless sandy beaches, verdant green pastureland, eponymous flocks of sheep, lush fruit plantations and famous snow covered volcanic peaks of Lord of the Rings fame.
+Combine the north island's endless sandy beaches, verdant green pastureland, eponymous flocks of sheep, lush fruit plantations, bubbling hot springs and famous snow covered volcanic peaks of Lord of the Rings fame; with the spectacular alpine heights and intricate flordland scenery of the south island, and you have one motorcycle tour to rule them all.

-Departing from Christchurch, this is a one way trip ending in Auckland which offers unrivalled scenery and unsurpassed riding, on some of the finest roads the world has to offer.
+Departing from either Christchurch or Auckland, this is a round trip with unrivalled scenery and unsurpassed riding on some of the finest roads the world has to offer.